-In terms of tasting, you can really love champagne and pass completely on the side of Salon.
-I often I tell sommeliers: “attention, when you sell one bottle of SALON, explain that it is SALON.”
+In terms of tasting, you can really love champagne and pass completely on SALON.
+I often I tell sommeliers: “careful, when you sell one bottle of SALON, explain that it is SALON.”

-You do not drink it at the same temperature as normal champagne, which you would keep at 8° or 9°.
-Salon can be drunk at 12°, 13°, 14°, and in adapted glasses.
-My challenge for 15 years has been to serve it in wineglasses.
+You do not drink it at the same temperature as normal champagne, of 8° or 9°.
+SALON can be drunk at 12°, 13°, 14°, and in the wine glass.

 BC : Champagne is a wine that by definition, is a mix of grape variety, crus, and different years.
 SALON is different in terms of all these criteria.
 Why?